Firewall for Freedom

 With these threats in mind, we urge state policymakers to prioritize legislation and administrative actions in the following areas:

-There's a lot of uncertainty around what the next few months will bring, but we’re already fighting to make Vermont a key piece of the national effort to defend against existential threats to our civil rights and civil liberties.
-We are working with elected officials right now to draft policies we can put in front of the legislature on day one which will better protect all of us from the threats of a Trump administration, or any future administration which seeks to overstep its bounds to harm the people of Vermont.
+There's a lot of uncertainty around what the future will bring, but we’re already fighting to make Vermont a key piece of the national effort to defend against existential threats to our civil rights and civil liberties.
+We are working with elected officials right now to draft and advance policies which will better protect all of us from the threats of a Trump administration, or any future administration which seeks to overstep its bounds to harm the people of Vermont.